aesiniath/publish/tests/fragments/BulletList.markdown

 We also have more complex bullet lists:

--   This is the fifth item;
+-   This is the fifth item.

+    It has a second paragrah;

 -   This is the sixth item, which has lots of words about current events and learned discussion about whether the stock market will go up or down